What CAN go in the Yellow Lidded Recycling Bin?

 |8.||Ballistic separators clean up the paper stream by separating any residual containers, glass fines, dirt, bottle tops and organics away from the paper stream which is then transferred to the Quality Sort Paper Room.|

 |9.||Quality Sort Paper Room – MRF staff remove any contamination left in the paper and cardboard stream so that it can be baled ready for transport and recycling back into paper and cardboard products.|

-Eighty percent (80%) of kerbside recycling materials processed by NAWMA is reprocessed and recycled within Australia.
+Currently around 80% of all recovered recycling streams are recycled in South Australia and interstate.
 NAMWA has made a committment to have 100% recycled within Autralia by 2020.
 This will mean that none of our recyclable recources will be sent overseas after 2020.

 Watch the videos below of how your recyclable materials are processed at NAWMA, with tips on what you should and shouldn’t place in your yellow lid recycle bin.

 Plastics are sorted into polymer types, then baled and sent to companies in South Australia and interstate where they are washed granulated and chipped.
 The plastic is then moulded into new plastic products including bollards, outdoor furniture and playground equipment.

 After being cleaned and sorted, the paper and cardboard resources are sent to both local and international markets (licenced operators only) to be made back into newspaper and packaging products.

 What happens to glass?